1. General Information

 1. First, import the column containing the data which will be used to group items.
 This is the Supplier column in our case.

-2. Go to the Inventory report tab and click the Forecast button, to show the imported replenishment parameters in the table.
+2. Go to the Inventory planning tab and click the Forecast button, to show the imported replenishment parameters in the table.